Install Project Quay Using Podman on Oracle Linux

 Setup Redis

-Redis is required by Project Quay to store ephemeral information.
+Project Quay requires Redis to store ephemeral information.

-1. Create the a directory for the Redis containers data storage.
+1. Create the directory for the Redis container's data storage.

 sudo mkdir -p /var/lib/redis